VOID WHERE PROHIBITED. NO PURCHASE NECESSARY.

 5. THE CHALLENGE: Students should identify a solution to an everyday problem that directly impacts them, their families, their communities, and/or the global population.
-The idea must be a new innovation or solution, and cannot simply be a behavioral change or a new use for an existing product.
+The idea must be a new innovation or solution based on the student’s own original idea, and cannot simply be a behavioral change or a new use for an existing product.
 The student must create a one- to two- minute video that…

 - explains the problem and how it impacts them, their families, their communities and/or the global population;

 - describes a new innovation or solution that could impact or solve the problem;

 - explains the science, technology, engineering and/or mathematics behind their innovation; and